180,000 people engaged

 Beatrix Potter Dining Experience.
 254 participants engaged.

 The Elves and the Shoemaker.
-Over 5000 children engaged
+Over 5200 children engaged in this single project

 Charlie’s Chocolate Factory Dining Experience.
 230 children engaged.